lacruzagile/sofa/README.md

 ## Salesforce deployment

 The `salesforce` directory contains the necessary files to produce a Salesforce deployment.

+Note, when deploying to a new Salesforce environment, it is necessary to create an SSL certificate.
+To do that you can follow the [Salesforce authentication key instructions].
+The `server.crt` file should be sent to the person on the Salesforce side and the `server.key` file should be added as a GitLab CI variable using the "File" type.

 [CUE]: https://cuelang.org/
 [Docker Compose]: https://docs.docker.com/compose/